 Divide the total number of WCAG 2.0 Success Criteria marked satisfied (on all web pages and web page states) by the total number of WCAG 2.0 Success Criteria marked satisfied and not satisfied (on all web pages and web page states)

 This particular score is more sensitive towards the frequency of failures but requires more effort to calculate.
-For example, a single occurence of a failure will have smaller effect on the score while repeated failures will have stronger effect.
+For example, a single occurrence of a failure will have smaller effect on the score while repeated failures will have stronger effect.
 However, the score does not consider the relative impact of the failures on accessibility.
-For example, a single failure will yield a high score even if that one failire is an inaccessible CAPTCHA that prevents access to the entire website.
+For example, a single failure will yield a low score even if that one failure is an inaccessible CAPTCHA that prevents access to the entire website.

 Step 5.e: Provide Machine-Readable Reports (Optional)